clarkgrubb/data-tools/README.md

     dom-awk            read HTML or XML into DOM object and process it with Ruby

-    header-sort        sort file with header
+    header-sort        sort file, keeping header in place

-    json-awk           read JSON objects from standard input and proces them with Ruby
+    json-awk           read JSON objects from standard input and process them with Ruby

     set-diff           find lines in first file which are not in the second

     set-intersect      find lines common to two files

+    strip-columns      trim whitespace from fields of TSV file

+    tawk               awk, but uses tabs for FS and OFS by default

     tsv-to-csv         convert TSV to CSV